Tired of Waiting for You: Release

-"Tired of Waiting for You" was written before "All Day and All of the Night," but "All Day and All of the Night" was released first due to its similarities to the band's first UK hit, "You Really Got Me."
+"Tired of Waiting for You" was written before "All Day and All of the Night", but "All Day and All of the Night" was released first due to its similarities to the band's first UK hit, "You Really Got Me".

-It reached No. 1 on both the UK Singles Chart and Melody Maker, becoming the band's second UK chart-topper since "You Really Got Me."
+It reached No. 1 on both the UK Singles Chart and Melody Maker, becoming the band's second UK chart-topper since "You Really Got Me".
 The single also reached No. 6 on the US Billboard Hot 100, the highest charting Kinks single in the US until the band's 1983 hit "Come Dancing" tied it.
 Billboard described the song as "a hot follow -up to 'All Day and All of the Night.'"
 Cash Box described it as "a medium-paced, shuffle-beat lament about a guy who gets annoyed waiting for his girl to prepare herself for their dates."
+Record World said that the Kinks are "going for their third big hit and certain to get it with this nifty slice of rock guitar and song session."

 According to Ray Davies, the band received a telegram from London in New York telling them of the success on Melody Maker, but while the rest of the band went partying, the elder Davies brother ordered a bottle of champagne and enjoyed his success.